Phrynichus (tragic poet): Works

 In 476 BC, Phrynichus was successful with the Phoenissae, called after the Phoenician women who formed the chorus.
 This drama celebrated the defeat of Xerxes I at the Battle of Salamis four years earlier.
 Themistocles provided the funds as choregos (producer), and one of the objectives of the play was to remind the Athenians of his great deeds.
 The Persians of Aeschylus (472 BC) was modeled after the Phoenissae.

 The titles of his other known plays (Actaeon, Alcestis, Antaeus, Daughters of Danaus, Egyptians, Pleuroniai, and Tantalus) show that he dealt with mythological as well as contemporary subjects.
 He introduced a separate actor, as distinct from the leader of the chorus, and thus laid the foundation for theatrical dialogue.
 But in his plays, as in the early tragedies generally, the dramatic element was subordinate to the lyric element as represented by the chorus and the dance.
 According to the Suda, Phrynichus first introduced female characters on the stage (played by men in masks), and made special use of the trochaic tetrameter.

 Recognition

-Aelian (Claudius Aelianus), in his Varia Historia (3.8), says that Phrynichus' martial verses so stirred the people of Athens, they made him a general.
+Aelian (Claudius Aelianus), in his Varia Historia (3.8), says that Phrynichus's martial verses so stirred the people of Athens, they made him a general.

 Fragments of his work exist in Johann August Nauck's Tragicorum graecorum fragmenta (1887), pp 720–725.